Săsar

 The Săsar (Zazar) is a right tributary of the river Lăpuș in Maramureș County, Romania.
 It discharges into the Lăpuș in Bozânta Mare, southwest of Baia Mare.
 It is a medium-size river which flows through the cities of Baia Sprie and Baia Mare.
 Its length is 31 km and its basin size is 306 km2.

+History

 The river was heavily polluted with untreated sewage, agricultural fertilizer, and toxic chemicals from local mining sites, including cyanide, arsenic, lead, and cadmium.
 One notable incident occurred on 30 January 2000, when a tailings impoundment at the Baia Mare mine burst, releasing 50 to 100 tons of cyanide and heavy metals into the river.
 The Săsar, locally known as the "dead river," is unsuitable for bathing, washing, or fishing.
 The World Health Organization has identified the Baia Mare region as a "health risk hotspot."

 The Săsar flows into the Lăpuș, which in turn flows into the Someș, a tributary of the Danube via the Tisza.
-Pollution in the Săsar thus eventually reaches Romania, Hungary, Serbia, and Bulgaria.
+Pollution in the Săsar thus eventually reaches other areas of Romania as well as Hungary, Serbia and Bulgaria.

+However, following the closure of regional mining activities and heavy industrial metallurgical plants between 2008 and 2012, the primary sources of chemical dumping were removed.
+This marked the beginning of a gradual, long-term environmental recovery for the hydrographic basin, as toxic levels in the water column began to naturally decrease over the subsequent decade (Agerpres, 2026).

+Throughout the 20th century, the Săsar River was subjected to intensive anthropogenic engineering to prevent seasonal flooding and facilitate industrial activities.
+These modifications included the constriction of the natural riverbanks, the construction of reinforced concrete retaining walls, and the installation of artificial sills through both Baia Sprie and Baia Mare (Primăria Municipiului Baia Mare, 2022).
+In recent years, these concrete structures have been integrated into sustainable urban development plans.
+Starting in 2022, local public projects co-funded by the European Union successfully rehabilitated the riverfronts, creating modern pedestrian walkways and public parks along the urban sections of the riverbanks (Graiul Maramureșului, 2022; Uniunea Arhitecților din România, 2025).

+By 2026, the Săsar River started demonstrating biological resilience, gradually shedding its reputation as an ecologically dead channel (Maramureș Online, 2026).
+The improvement of water parameters has allowed local wildlife to spontaneously reclaim the river habitat.
+Today, communities of wild mallard ducks, egrets, and other aquatic birds are visible foraging along the river inside city boundaries (Agerpres, 2026).
+Furthermore, recent ecological monitoring has confirmed the return of various fish species to multiple sectors of the riverbed, indicating that the aquatic food chain is steadily recovering now that industrial pollution has ceased (Basilica News, 2026).